 Jan 24, $2025 \cdot$ "A Farewell to Arms" by Ernest Hemingway is a novel written in the late 1920s.
-The story is set during World War I and follows the experiences of an American ambulance driver ...
+The story is set during World War I and follows the experiences of an American ambulance driver named Frederick Henry, who serves in the Italian army.